holman57/C-Examples/README.md

 C Tutorials and Courses
 - https://hackr.io/tutorials/learn-c

+The Archive of Interesting Code
+- The Archive of Interesting Code is an effort on my part to code up interesting algorithms and data structures. https://www.keithschwarz.com/interesting/

 Single-file public-domain/open source libraries with minimal dependencies
 - a list of small, easy-to-integrate, portable libraries which are usable from C and/or C++ https://github.com/nothings/single_file_libs